 Her mouth turned down.
 “What makes you think I will?”

 He had to fight not to smile.
-He couldn’t let on how much he admired her courage.
+She couldn’t know how much he admired her courage.
 Little chit would only use it against him.

 “Believe me, you’ll like it much more if you do,” he said in a suitably menacing tone.